 The hair that is now growing will continue to grow for the rest of the patient’s life and can be cut and styled in any manner the patient wishes.
 There is no special regimen required to care for the new hair.
 Standard shampoos and other hair products are perfectly safe.
 The patient can treat the new hair as they always have because it is their OWN hair that has simply been relocated!

 It is not uncommon for the donor area (back of the head) and the recipient area to feel a bit numb.
 The patient may feel that the area is either a little more or less sensitive than usual.
 This is because some small nerves in the scalp were cut, a normal part of the procedure.
 The same thing happens during any surgery when the skin is cut or when you accidentally cut yourself.
 Not to worry.
 The normal sensation will come back in three to six months.

-In order to maintain the highest quality results, we like our patients to follow up so that the doctor can asses your transplant and to answer any questions you may have.
+In order to maintain the highest quality results, we like our patients to follow up so that the doctor can assess your transplant and answer any questions you may have.
 Here is the recommended follow up schedule:

 Post Hair Transplant Care Follow Up Schedule

 - Seven to ten days after the transplant you will have the stitches removed from the back of your head

 - Three months, six months and one year after the transplant doctor will assess the transplant and the hair growth.
 After eight to twelve months you can ask the doctor about any future planning and if any new developments have occurred.